knative/docs/docs/versioned/install/installing-kourier.md

 # Installing Kourier for Knative

-This guide walks you through manually installing and customizing Kourier for use with Knative.
+This page walks you through manually installing and customizing Kourier for use with Knative.
 Kourier is an ingress for Knative Serving.
 Kourier is a lightweight alternative for the Istio ingress as its deployment consists only of an [Envoy proxy](https://www.envoyproxy.io) and a control plane for it.

 ## Before you begin